Java: Convert Webpage to DOCX Using GroupDocs.Editor

 - Can I keep CSS and images?
 Yes – the editor preserves linked stylesheets and images during conversion.

-What is “convert webpage to word”?
+What is “convert webpage to docx”?

 Why use GroupDocs.Editor for Java?